oddlama/fora-docs/outlining-the-differences.md

 - Group definitions are executed once per relevant host.
 This is necessary to ensure correct variable modification behavior.
 Slow operations in a group module will therefore contribute more to execution time when there are many hosts.
+- Fora requires all managed hosts to already have python3.9 installed.